baamenabar/langest-site/content/mechanics/_index.md

 Along with Heroics, creatures with special abilities have begun to emerge from wild areas.
 Some are common animals with special abilities, while others are monstrous beasts never seen before.

+## System Rules

+The Langest universe uses a modified tabletop RPG system designed to support the unique elements of this world, including Heroics and their special abilities.

-## Other Rules
+## House Rules

-Additional house rules and mechanics will be documented here as the campaigns progress.
+Additional house rules and mechanics specific to Langest campaigns will be documented here as they are developed and refined through gameplay.